prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 ### 10.2 Standalone Executables

 In the future, We also plan to develop executable (`.exe`) versions of the PICA software suite.
 This will remove the need for users to manage Python environments and dependencies, further simplifying the setup process and facilitating rapid adoption in laboratories.

+### 10.3 New Utilities and Analysis Modules
+We plan to add more utility modules, such as a PID simulator for temperature controller PID values calibration and various simple data analysis modules.
+These additions will help to streamline the entire process from measurement to analysis, making PICA a more self-contained ecosystem.

 ## 11. Authors & Acknowledgments